liliulab/reg-eQTL/README.md

 # Input Data Requirements
-Expression Data: A matrix where rows are genes and columns are samples.
-Covariate Data: A matrix of covariates with a "sample_id" column to link with the expression data.
+Expression Data: A matrix where rows are genes and columns are samples.\n Covariate Data: A matrix of covariates with a "sample_id" column to link with the expression data.
 TG-TF-SNV Trio Data: Data containing columns for Target Gene (gene), Transcription Factor (TF), and single nucleotide variant (SNP).
 Genotype Data: A matrix where rows are samples and columns are SNVs, and entries represent genotypes.